-Let's say the SEO campaign moved your site from nominal traffic to 1,500 website visitors in one year for an SEO retainer fee of $1,500 per month:
+Let's say the SEO campaign moved your site from little traffic to 1,500 website visitors in one year for an SEO retainer fee of $1,500 per month:

 - 1,500 in traffic per month x 2% Conversion = 30 sales per month X $250 per sale = $7,500 Revenue per month, or $90,000 per year.

 - $90,000 in revenue - SEO retainer ($1,500 X 12 = $18,000) = $72,000 profit.

 - $72,000 in profit / $18,000 is SEO costs = 400% ROI

 The math seems like an easy solution for a business, but some SEO factors need to be addressed.

 I will explain a few things to help determine if Search Engine Optimization makes sense as a business investment.
 If you are already engaged in an SEO campaign and need to validate results, this should help.

 Search Engine Optimization is about making your website appealing to consumers and search engines alike.
 SEO is the intentional effort to improve this relationship and make your site ready to be indexed and used.
 People are searching the web, and you want your site to be on the Search Results page, seen by potential buyers at the right time.
 Implement processes that make this work.